-- 1. Common types, materials and terminology - 2.
+- 1. Common types, materials, and terminology - 2.
 Applicable construction standards and installation methods - 3.
 Typical modification, repair, upgrade and retrofit methods and materials - 4.
-Typical defects (e.g., inoperative, no bypass ducting, separated ducts)
+Relationship between mechanical systems and

 TASK 10: Identify and inspect plumbing and fuel distribution systems to assess defects and issues that may affect people or the performance of the building.
 (6%)